RLuckom/raphaelluckom.com/hugo_site/content/posts/anatomy_of_a_web_service.md

 and Wikipedia.

 Throughout this post, I'll use a fictional "To-Do" app as an example.
 This type of app helps you keep track of your task list.
-You go to a website or phone app where you have an account, and you're able to add, edit, and check off items from your personal to-do list.
+You log in to the To-Do app through a website, and you're able to add, edit, and check off items from your personal to-do list.
 For the purposes of this discussion, I'm also going to say that the app stores your data--that is, even if you close the browser window you started out in, you can open a new one,